edgelesssys/marblerun/docs/docs/intro.md

 slug: /
 ---

-# Welcome to MarbleRun! 🎉
+# Welcome to MarbleRun 🎉

 MarbleRun is a framework for creating distributed confidential computing apps.